Om3rR3ich/CTF-Writeups/Google CTF 2022/Treebox/README.md

 ## Constructing a Solution Payload
 At first, this doesn't seem to be of much help - to create an object (and invoke ```__init__``` or another dunder method).
-After putting some thought into it, I came to realize that exceptions are classes too!
+After putting some thought into it, we came to realize that exceptions are classes too!
 A quick check reveals that it is possible to raise exceptions without any arguments.
 Meaning:

 ```raise Exception``` is allowed, but ```raise Exception("Can I pass an argument?")``` would match to ```ast.Call```.